LoponteHF/GlycoGenius/README.md

 > M.M.
 McKerns, L. Strand, T. Sullivan, A. Fang, M.A.G.
 Aivazis, "Building a framework for predictive science", Proceedings of the 10th Python in Science Conference, 2011; http://arxiv.org/pdf/1202.1056

-> wMichael McKerns and Michael Aivazis, "pathos: a framework for heterogeneous computing", 2010- ;	https://uqfoundation.github.io/project/pathos
+> Michael McKerns and Michael Aivazis, "pathos: a framework for heterogeneous computing", 2010- ;	https://uqfoundation.github.io/project/pathos

 Numpy: